Qwaxi-Lixard/Godot-Notes/README.md

 # Godot Notes

 An unorganized rambling of things I've had to do with Godot.
-Any code here is CC-0.
+Any code here is MIT.

 ## Coroutine Locks
 Godot implements `Mutexes` for coordinating threads.
 However, they're not sutable for the task of sleeping and waking up *coroutines*.
 Using either would simplying cause the main thread to hang.
 For example, lets say the following code is some utility class: